apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 ---
 title: "Apache Hudi meets Apache Flink"
-excerpt: "The design and latest progress of the integration of Apache hudi and Apache Flink."
+excerpt: "The design and latest progress of the integration of Apache Hudi and Apache Flink."
 author: wangxianghu
 category: blog
 ---